Salabacke Church

-Salabacke Church (Salabackekyrkan) is a church in Sala backe, Uppsala, Sweden that was opened in 1958.
+Salabacke Church (Salabackekyrkan) is a church in the city district of Sala backe in Uppsala, Sweden that was opened in 1958.
 The church was designed by Sten Hummel-Gumaelius and is made of wood.
-It suffered an arson attack in 1993 but was later rebuilt with an almost identical design.
+It suffered an arson attack in 1993 but was later rebuilt with a near identical design.

 History

 When the population in the newly established Sala backe area in Uppsala grew in the early 1950s, the need for a small church became apparent.
-The architect Sten Hummel-Gumaelius – cooperating with Jean Michon Bordes, proposed a design which was approved and construction of the church began by the firm Anders Diös.
-It was opened on 14 December 1958.
+A design was proposed by architect Sten Hummel-Gumaelius – cooperating with Jean Michon Bordes, which was subsequently approved.
+The construction of the church was headed by the firm Anders Diös, and it was opened on 14 December 1958.

-The church used to belong to Uppsala Cathedral parish, but it later became part of Vaksala parish when the parish borders were changed in 1963.
+The church was formerly part of the Uppsala Cathedral parish, but was transferred to the Vaksala parish when the parish divisions were amended in 1963.

 An arson destroyed the main church building in July 1993, but the parish buildings survived the fire.
 It was rebuilt with mostly the same design after the fire, though minor changes were made.
-A roof window was made a bit bigger and the sacristy near the southern wall of the chancel was expanded.
+A skylight was slightly expanded along with the sacristy near the southern wall of the chancel.